 Need a tow from the scene of the accident?
 You’ll need to call your insurance company.
 Is the other driver’s insurance company slow to handle your claim?
 Collision insurance coverage is likely offered by your insurer.
 Medical expense insurance coverage, or med pay, may also be an option – but none of these are available unless you alert your insurance company to the incident.

-To report a claim, you may be asked to give a recorded statement about the accident.
+To report a car accident claim, you may be asked to give a recorded statement about the accident.
 As you do so, be extremely careful in your phrasing.
-Insurance companies look for any reason to deny a claim, and they’ll be parsing your words to look for a chance to minimize your settlement.
+Insurance companies look for any reason to deny a claim, and they will be parsing your words to look for you to make a mistake and give them chance to minimize your settlement.
 If fault can be disputed, you may want to hire an experienced personal injury attorney to represent you in these conversations with the insurance company.

-Regardless of who is to blame for an accident, being open and honest about your accident is always a good idea.
-With that said, if you sustained serious injuries and are concerned about the settlement you’ll receive, an attorney can ensure you’re not inadvertently sabotaging your own claim.
+Regardless of who is to blame for an accident, being open and honest about your car accident is always a good idea.
+With that said, if you sustained serious car accident injuries and are concerned about the settlement you’ll receive, an attorney can ensure you’re not inadvertently sabotaging your car accident claim.
 Since many accident lawyers work on contingency, initial consultations are free.
 It’s worth having a conversation with a professional about what to say – and what not to say – to the insurance company.

 In the days and weeks following the crash, this mission to collect evidence shouldn’t stop.
 Seek out copies of the accident report from the police and gather records of any doctors appointments you had to address your injuries.
 Share these with the insurance company to bolster your claim.
 Even personal records like diary entries can prove valuable when calculating the worth of your settlement.

 No matter which tact you take with the insurance company, knowledge is power.
-By arming yourself with facts about how much your claim is worth, you’ll be better situated to negotiate your settlement and stand your ground.
-Not sure where to begin your research?
-Lawsuit Info Center is a treasure trove of information.
-Use our car accident settlement calculator for an idea of how much your claim could be worth.
+By arming yourself with facts about how much your claim is worth, you’ll be better situated to negotiate your auto accident settlement and stand your ground.